 - Line numbers must be inserted continuously from the title page onwards.>br/>

 - All tables and figures must be placed separately after the text (MUST NOT BE INSERTED IN THE TEXT) and must be labelled.

-- Submitted manuscripts must be complete, including the title page, abstract, Manuscript text (introduction/background; Materials and Methods; Results; Discussion), Acknowledgements, References, figures, and tables.
+- Submitted manuscripts must be complete, including the title page, abstract, keywords Manuscript text (introduction/background; Materials and Methods; Results; Discussion), Acknowledgements, References, figures, and tables.
 Manuscripts submitted without following this format will not be processed until the manuscripts are resubmitted in the correct and JABS format.

 The title pageThe title page should include the following:

 - The Title that should be a brief phrase describing the contents of the paper,

 - The list of authors, including their full names, and their respective institutional affiliations (Authors must be restricted only to those who have made material contributions to the research and who contributed to the writing and review of the manuscript),

 - The name, address, telephone number, fax number, and e-mail address of the author who should be contacted regarding reprint requests or other correspondence received in the Editorial Office regarding the manuscript,

 - A declaration of all sources of funding (Authors must disclose any financial relationship to the work in the manuscripts).